Skip to content

 cl_prompt $ safedata_zenodo generate_html -h

-usage: safedata_zenodo generate_html [-h] zenodo_json dataset_json html_out
+usage: safedata_zenodo generate_html [-h] dataset_json html_out

 Generates an html file containing a standard description of a dataset from the